marekjarocinski/jkshocks_update_fed_202401/README.md

 ##### High-frequency financial data sources:

-We had access to TickData (1981-2019), Datascope Tick History (1996-2024), Pi Trading (1983-2024), with variables and samples determined by data availability and our licence constraints.
+We used TickData (1981-2019), Datascope Tick History (1996-2024), Pi Trading (1983-2024), with variables and samples determined by data availability and our licence constraints.

 ##### High-frequency financial variables:
 - FF1,FF2,FF3,FF4 - Fed Funds futures - Sources: Datascope Tick History from 1996 onwards; before 1996 we take these data from the Gurkaynak, Sack and Swanson (2005) dataset.